 PLUS!
 Use the Betting Tissue Tool to create your very own, unique horse racing ratings.

 When you choose your ratings and/or form criteria each time, you will be able to view a total number value for each horse.
 This value will now become your own unique rating and you can use these to highlight the better rated horses in a race that are in with a chance of winning.

 All you need is a subscription to Inform Racing

-Unlimited access to the Betting Tissue Tool is available with all new Inform Racing subscriptions, so start turning your ideas into money right now and join today.
+Unlimited access to the Betting Tissue Tool is available with all new Inform Racing subscriptions, so start turning your ideas into money and join today.